-Data has been purchased from both Sussex Biodiversity Records Centre (SxBRC) and Surrey Biodiversity Information Centre (SBIC) and has also been obtained from Multi Agency Geographic Information for the Countryside (MAGIC).
-Records from new or updated surveys undertaken should be shared with the relevant record centre.
+We note that \underline{d} at a has been purchased from both Sussex Biodiversity Records Centre (SxBRC) and Surrey Biodiversity Information Centre (SBIC) and has also been obtained from Multi Agency Geographic Information for the Countryside (MAGIC).
+We recommend that records from new or updated surveys undertaken should be shared with the relevant record centre when available.

-We support the comment that the ES needs to refer to Priority habitats and species in order for the LPA to demonstrate compliance with its biodiversity duty under s40 of the NERC Act and if any applications are submitted after January 2024, the strengthened duty to conserve and enhance biodiversity under the Environment Act 2021.
+We support the comment that the ES needs to refer to Priority habitats and species in order for the LPA to demonstrate compliance with its strengthened biodiversity duty to conserve and enhance biodiversity under s40 of the NERC Act 2006 (as amended).